Hadar-N/icare/README.md

 **notice**: for successful initialization, the board should start off "clean".

 * **internals_management_helpers.py**
-including the functions for controlling the InternalSprites, detecting collisions, how many sprites to create, in what location, etc.
+including the functions for controlling the FishSprites, detecting collisions, how many sprites to create, in what location, etc.
 **notice**: some functions in ContourPolygon has their own versions to it and not always use helper functions.

 ---